Workers at Italian banks to strike for first time in 13 years

-ROME, Oct 28 (Reuters) - Workers at Italian banks will go on strike on Thursday for the first time in 13 years to protest against the country’s biggest lenders unilaterally pulling out of a labour contract covering more than 300,000 employees, trade unions said.
+ROME (Reuters) - Workers at Italian banks will go on strike on Thursday for the first time in 13 years to protest against the country’s biggest lenders unilaterally pulling out of a labor contract covering more than 300,000 employees, trade unions said.

 Rallies are due to take place in Rome and in Milan to bring the banks’ workers on the streets for the first time ever in Italy, unions said on Monday at a press conference.